Axillary nerve dysfunction is nerve damage that leads to a loss of movement or sensation in the shoulder.

 Anti-inflammatory medications may be given if you have:

 These medicines reduce swelling and pressure on the nerve.
 They may be injected directly into the area or taken by mouth.

 Other medicines include:

 If your symptoms continue or get worse, you may need surgery.
-Surgery may be done to see if a trapped nerve is causing your symptoms.
-In this case, surgery to release the nerve may help you feel better.
+If a trapped nerve is causing your symptoms, surgery to release the nerve may help you feel better.

-Physical therapy may help you maintain muscle strength.
+Physical therapy can help maintain muscle strength.
 Job changes, muscle retraining, or other forms of therapy may be recommended.

 It may be possible to make a full recovery if the cause of the axillary nerve dysfunction can be identified and successfully treated.

 Call for an appointment with your health care provider if you have symptoms of axillary nerve dysfunction.
 Early diagnosis and treatment increase the chance of controlling symptoms.

 Preventive measures vary, depending on the cause.
 Avoid putting pressure on the underarm area for a long periods.
 Make sure casts, splints, and other appliances fit properly.
 When you use crutches, learn how to avoid putting pressure on the underarm.